-Yet, whilst the USA and UK hold the most universities and historic reputation, Australia still holds a relatively large number of world-class universities and colleges.
+Yet, whilst the USA and UK hold the most universities and historic reputations, Australia still holds a relatively large number of world-class universities and colleges.

-2. Cost of living and Tuition Fees
+2. Cost Of Living And Tuition Fees

 As part of choosing a country for your academic destination, it’s important to consider the costs involved.
 In particular, the tuition fees (depending on the course), living expenses, accommodation, and university supplies.

-3. Employment opportunities
+3. Employment Opportunities

 In comparison, the US allows international students to work on-campus during their first year, and in their second year, they are able to take part-time jobs.

 Therefore, international students are able to work part-time jobs that are relevant to their studies as well.

-4. Multicultural society
+4. Multicultural Society